 This is a very important meeting.
 To reach a high performing state, teams have to continually work to reinforce good patterns of behavior and eliminate bad patterns.
 Skimping on this meeting will cause the team to, at best, perform at sub-optimum levels and, at worst, bring the whole process to a grinding halt.

-For more on running effective sprint retrospectives, please read the blog post, Well-Run Retrospectives for Scrum and Agile Teams.
 For an in-depth guide to retrospectives, consider these books: Project Retrospectives: A Handbook for Team Reviews by Norm Kerth and Agile Retrospectives by Esther Derby and Diana Larsen.